Noncommutative resolutions of discriminants: Acknowledgements

 \section{Acknowledgements}

 We want to thank the organizers of the ICRA for making it such a pleasant and stimulating conference.
 In particular, we thank Graham Leuschke for his encouragement to write this proceedings article.
-We acknowledge and highly appreciate that the research presented in this paper was supported through the program ``Research in Pairs'' in 2015 and the program ``Oberwolfach Leibniz Fellowships'' in 2016 by the Mathematisches Forschungsinstitut Oberwolfach and by the Institut Mittag-Leffler (Djursholm, Sweden) in frame of the program ``Representation theory'' in 2015.
+We also thank the anonymous referee for helpful comments.
+We acknowledge and highly appreciate that the research presented in this paper was supported through the program ``Research in Pairs'' in 2015 and the program ``Oberwolfach Leibniz Fellowships'' in 2016 by the Mathematisches Forschungsinstitut Oberwolfach and by the Institut Mittag-Leffler (Djursholm, Sweden) in frame of the program ``Representation theory'' in 2015. \\

+E.F. and C.I. want to thank R.-O.B. for the many hours we spent together working on this project - his enthusiasm, knowledge, and deep insights will be dearly missed.

 [1]{$^{#1}$} \cprime{$'$} \cprime{$'$}